MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/date-time-picker.md

   spacebar: |
       Selects and opens the picker on iOS and Android
   enter: |
-      Selects and opens the picker on Android
+      Select and open the picker on Android

 mobile:
   swipe: |